 You just can’t avoid Hyaluronic Acid Serum at the moment.
 It’s the skincare buzzword du jour, the doyenne of dermatologists, the sweetheart of the skin scientists.

-But what has led to its rise in popularity and why is Hyaluronic Acid everyone’s must-have skin care for men ingredient?
+But what has led to its rise in popularity and why is Hyaluronic Acid everyone’s must-have anti-ageing skincare ingredient?

 Well, one of the best things about Hyaluronic Acid Serum is the almost immediate effect it has on skin.
 From the first application, your skin feels softer and more hydrated.